-Table .12 Comparison between Single and Multi-Stage Systems
+Table 12 Comparison between Single and Multi-Stage Systems

 Low Solids (Wet) or High Solids (Dry) Processes

 The main difference between a high solids (dry) digestion and a low solids (wet) digestion system is the operating level of solids in the digesters and the corresponding means of mixing.
 A further categorisation of liquid effluent digestion refers to treatment of feedstock of less than 0.1% dry solids, but these systems are usually associated with wastewater treatment applications.
 Most current systems operating in the UK for the treatment of biowastes are low solids systems.